 Prepares students for a role as a network security administrator and analyst.
-Topics include viruses, worms, other attack mechanisms, vulnerabilities and countermeasures, network security protocols, encryption, identity and authentication, scanning, firewalls, security tools, and organizations addressing security.
-A component of this course is a self-contained team project that, if the student wishes, can be extended into a full operational security system in a follow-on course (ITM 549).
-Prerequisite: ITM 440 or ITM 540 (2-2-3).
+Topics include viruses, worms, other attack mechanisms, vulnerabilities and countermeasures, network security protocols, encryption, identity and authentication, scanning, fire-walls, security tools, and organizations addressing security.
+A component of this course is a self-contained team project that, if the student wishes, can be extended into a fully operational security system in a follow-on course.
+Prerequisite: ITM 440 or ITM 540 (2-2-3)

-System and Network Security: Projects and Advanced Methods
+System and Network Security: Projects & Advanced Methods

-Prepares students for a role as a network security analyst and developer and give the student experience in developing a production security system.
+Prepares students for a role as a network security analyst and developer and give the student experience in developing a production security sys-tem.
 Topics may include computer and network forensics, advances in cryptography and security protocols and systems; operating system security, analysis of recent security attacks, vulnerability and intrusion detection, incident analysis, and the design and development of secure networks.
-This course includes a significant real world team project that results in an fully operational security system.
+This course includes a significant real world team project the results in an fully operational security system.
 Students should have previous experience with object-oriented and/or scripting languages.
-Prerequisite: ITM 548 (2-2-3) (C)
+Prerequisite: ITM 448 or ITM 548 (2-2-3) (C)

-Distributed Workstation System Administration
+ITM 551 Distributed Workstation System Administration